ibm-cloud-docs/event-notifications-cli-plugin/event-notifications-cli.md

       }
       ```

-   - The following example shows the format of the `SubscriptionUpdateAttributes` object for Slack.
+   - The following example shows the format of the `SubscriptionUpdateAttributes` object for Slack for type as `incoming_webhook`.

       ```json
       {
-         "attachment_color" : "#FF0000"
+         "attachment_color" : "#FF0000",
+         "template_id_notification": "a59f6e38-7a48-xxxx-b665-3724axx58b13",

+      }
+      ```

+    - The following example shows the format of the `SubscriptionUpdateAttributes` object for Slack for type as `direct_message`.

+      ```json
+      {
+         "channels": [{"id": "D01CFDTYBH", "operation": "add"}, {"id": "D01GHUTYBH", "operation": "remove"}], "template_id_notification": "a59f6e38-7a48-xxxx-b665-3724axx58b13",
       }
       ```

    - The following example shows the format of the `SubscriptionUpdateAttributes` object for Service Now.